tarashia/PokeFarmQoL/README.md

 - ~~**Public/Private Field** - Move "sort by" toggles above search fields~~
 - **Private Field** - Highlight pokemon that are ready to evolve (not by item)
 - **Private Field** - Highlight pokemon that are ready to evolve (by item)
+- **Private Field** - Highlight Pokemon based on how fully evolved they are
+- **All** - Add "at a glance" party reminder in the timers bar
 - **Pokedex** - Search for dual type pokemon

 # Past Suggestions/Issues